Vancouver: International Students

 - Signed copy of Student Guideline Summary form This document will provide you with a summary of the conditions students must meet in order to successfully complete the program and graduate as well as provide a summary of important policies and procedures.
 This document requires your signature to indicate your acknowledgement and agreement.

 - Signed and witnessed Waiver and Release of Liability (regarding participation in cooking classes)

 - Copy of high school transcript (or equivalency) or essay if applying as a mature student (see Admission Requirements above)

 - If your transcripts are not in English, they must be translated by an official translator.
 Please submit the translated copy along with a copy of the original. * Please see below for information on English Language Assessment*

 - A current resume

 - A copy of government issued photo ID (must include birth date e.g. drivers licence, passport)

 - A copy of your study permit.
-(This can be provided separately from the other registration documents, but must be received by us no later than January 2, 2018)
+(This can be provided separately from the other registration documents, but must be received by us no later than the program start date)

-Once you have completed and gathered all the necessary paperwork, please mail your complete package to the Vancouver Branch.
-Please DO NOT fax your registration package as it will not be accepted.
-Your completed registration package needs to be received no later than November 1, 2017, and your study permit to be provided no later than January 2, 2018.
+Once you have completed and gathered all the necessary paperwork, please mail or email your complete package to the Vancouver Branch.
+Your completed registration package needs to be received no later than May 31, 2020, and your study permit to be provided no later than the program start date.